p4sstime/p4sstime/README.md

 ## TODO
 Need to Test:

--splash damage still doing damage on teammates trikz 1/2; trying with damage 0 to fix; need to check if enemies still get damage by the rocket splash; seems to work? need 2 others
+- Test fix for splash damage still doing damage on teammates trikz 1/2; need to check if enemies still get damage by the rocket splash; seems to work? need 2 others
--do friendly player airshots count towards airshot counter on logs.tf -test like literally everything again due to restructuring

-Fix rocket player collide on mp_friendlyfire; should've fixed it; test Fix handoff does not even get triggered; test 3
+- Fix rocket player collide on mp_friendlyfire; should've fixed it; test

+- Fix handoff does not even get triggered; test 3

-Fix ball airshots not triggering; test 3
+- Fix ball airshots not triggering; test 3; also remove distance from ground check if there is one

-Fix panacea check does not account for if you are on the ground when the goal is scored Remove forced whitelist stuff?
+- Remove forced whitelist stuff?
 Waiting on EasyE reply

+- Do friendly player airshots count towards airshot counter on logs.tf

+- Make sure everything still goes to logs as expected

 - [ ] Track distance for scores; add to logs and chat msg thing
-- [ ] Track ball carrier airshots; send as logs and chatmsg; (if player carrying ball gets airshot, it's a ball carrier airshot)
+- [ ] Track ball carrier airshots; send as logs and chatmsg; (if player carrying ball gets airshot, it's a ball carrier airshot) (OnTakeDamage if airshot while "m_bHasPasstimeBall" == 1)
-- [ ] Talk with EasyE about putting his plugins on his repo in a deprecated folder; also his whitelist is not updated; we use his as CFG and whitelist repo, use mine as the plugin. link to each other.
+- [ ] Send a pull request to EasyE passtime repo about putting his plugins on his repo in a deprecated folder; also his whitelist is not updated; we use his as CFG and whitelist repo, use mine as the plugin. link to each other.
 - [ ] Communicate with logs.tf owner to have PASS stats display on logs (need to talk to Arie or Underscore to see if they can get in contact?)

 ## Eventual Additions